Philippine Cultural College: Japanese occupation and fire

-The Struggling Years
+Expansion and Filipinization

 On November 11, 1960, T.C.
 Huang died after serving as the principal for 20 years.
 On December 8 of that same year, the Board of Trustees appointed Go Seng Guan as the principal.

-In 1961, using the funds from Dr. T. C. Huang Memorial Foundation, the school bought a 10,000 square meter Caloocan Campus property in Caloocan.
+In 1961, using the funds from the Dr. T. C. Huang Memorial Foundation, the school bought a 10,000 square meter property in Caloocan.
+The Department of Education approved the construction of a new campus in Caloocan in 1967.
+Classes were held in June of that same year, with more than 300 students.

 On November 8, 1963, Sy Eng, the chairman of the board of trustees, died.
 Chung Tiong Tay succeeded him.

-In 1967, the Department of Education approved the construction of an Caloocan campus in Caloocan.
-Classes were held in June of that same year, with more than 300 students.

 In 1976, the government Filipinized all Chinese schools in the Philippines.
 The school was renamed Philippine Cultural High School.

-Since its founding, Philippine Cultural High School used to offer only high school education.
-But with the changing of times, both the Manila and the Caloocan campuses started offering pre-school and elementary education during the 70s.
+Around this time, both the Manila and the Caloocan campuses began offering preschool and primary education.

-The activities of the Alumni Association were suspended due to the uncertainty of times.
-PCHS Alumni Coordinating Committee, with Marcos Chua as the liaison officer, was organized instead to help contact alumni from all places.
-In 1976, the Alumni Association was re-organized, with Chuang Chong Chian as the president.
+The activities of the Alumni Association were temporarily suspended due to the dictatorship of Ferdinand Marcos.
+In its place, alumni created the PCHS Alumni Coordinating Committee, with Marcos Chua as the liaison officer.
+In 1976, the Alumni Association was restarted, with Chuang Chong Chian as the president.
 In 1978, the Alumni Association successfully assisted the board of trustees in the fund raising campaign for the expansion project of the Caloocan campus.